 External graphics performance disparity is appreciable going from GTX 1060 to GTX 1070 and from GTX 1070 to GTX 1080.
 Gaming at higher resolutions reduces frame rates as well as Thunderbolt 3 performance loss.
 Unlike larger eGPU enclosures, the custom enclosure for the AORUS Gaming Box limits your options for future upgrades.
 Therefore, my recommendation is to get the best one you can afford.

-The Gigabyte AORUS GTX 1070 is already the best value for a full feature ready-to-go eGPU ($570 in the US currently).
+The Gigabyte AORUS GTX 1070 is already the best value for a full feature ready-to-go eGPU (US$599 currently).
 The AORUS GTX 1080 Gaming Box kicks it up a notch, priced at $700 with the performance improvements to match.
 This eGPU is a portable powerhouse that truly shines in QHD and UHD gaming.